MewsSystems/developers/README.md

 ### General Tests

-Most of the components and pages currenly have unit tests, some tests would still be good for some of the utils in our lib folder
+Most of the components and pages currently have unit tests, some tests would still be good for some of the utils in our lib folder

 ### Future improvements

+- Additional error handling on the home page
 - Add husky to get checks running on push
 - Set up a pipeline using github actions and establish a live environment
 - Functional tests